2 delivery executives thrashed over not having loose change in Delhi's Rajouri Garden | Law-Order

 2 delivery executives thrashed over not having loose change in Delhi's Rajouri Garden

-Two delivery executives were allegedly beaten up by some people in west Delhis Rajouri Garden over not having loose change, police said on Saturday.
+Two delivery executives of an online grocery firm were allegedly beaten up by some people in west Delhis Rajouri Garden over not having loose change, police said on Saturday.
 Suri started misbehaving with them over not having a change of money, Deputy Commissioner of Police west Ghandhyam Bansal said.Following this, three to four people thrashed the delivery executives, the DCP said.

 - Country: